freer4/elevuetor/elevuetor-js/README.md

 ### Vue3
 Traverse properties in your Vue3 components with dot notation object accessors, and let elevuetor worry about asyncronous data loading.

-(Core, Mantle, Elevuetor, get it?
-Great.
-Naming things is hard.)

 ## Concept

-The basic concept is the ability to write your data models once, using EF Core code-first database creation, and then have full, clean, easy, access to that structure and data all the way down into the UI.
+The basic concept is the ability to write your data models once, using Entity Framework Core code-first database creation, and then have full, clean, easy, access to that structure and data all the way down into the UI.

 (This doesn't need to be C#/.Net only, but it's the only server-side package I've built to support it so far.
-If you're interested in creating a version of Mantle for another language or framework, I'm happy to help!)
+If you're interested in creating a version for another language or framework, I'm happy to help!)

 Elevuetor tries to cover all common data-use scenarios in a good user experience, for both the developer using the module and the client using your application.